 Captain Pedro Menendez de Aviles was a Spanish sailor, soldier, explorer, and conquistador sent by Philip II of Spain to remove the French from Florida.
 He set up camp in what is today the city of St. Augustine and launched his overland march to take Fort Caroline.
 He then marched south to find the shipwrecked French and put them to the sword.

 Born on February 15, 1519, in Aviles, Spain, he was one of 20 brothers and sisters.
 Knowing his inheritance would be small, he decided to earn his livelihood as a seaman.
 At the age of 14, he ran away to sea, embarking on a ship that sailed from Santander to engage French pirates.
 Upon his return, he sold a portion of his inheritance and purchased a vessel of his own.
 One of his most celebrated feats occurred in 1549 when he encountered Jean Alphonse, the most feared of the pirates.
 After boarding the pirate’s ship, he fought a single-handed duel with Alphonse, mortally wounding him.

 In 1565, King Philip II of Spain selected Menéndez to outfit and command a colonizing expedition to Florida.
 The mission’s first objective was to eradicate a French Huguenot settlement at Fort Caroline at the mouth of the St. Johns River.
-The second objective was to establish fortified settlements along the coastline to provide refuge from hurricanes and pirates for the treasure fleets returning to Spain using the Bahama Channel.
+The second objective was establishing fortified settlements along the coastline to provide refuge from hurricanes and pirates for the treasure fleets returning to Spain using the Bahama Channel.